zcathk/ESO-trade-mon/README.md

 source set_env.sh && python3 eso-trade-price-alert.py
 ```
 OR debug in vscode with .vscode/launch.json set

+## Output
+  - Receving alert e-mail when any item found beyond thershold
+  - Log files are supporting the rule update and review

 ## License
 This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License - see the LICENSE file for details.